 2.1 Unit Testing

-The main objective of unit testing is to verify whether every single unit operates as intended.
-For a separate unit, an engineer can take a function, procedure or method.
-Sometimes, it can even be the whole module of the application.
-Unit testing can be conducted manually, but more often automated testing is applied.
+The main objective of unit testing is to verify whether every unit operates as intended.
+A function, procedure, method, or even the entire module can be considered a separate unit.
+Unit testing can be conducted manually, but automated testing is a more common practice.

 2.1.2 Entry Criteria

 - the unit testing environment has been set up

 - all planned test cases have been covered

 - all the bugs found have been reviewed

 - the performance of key modules has been tested